Watch Out For Google - 5 Ways You Could Waste Your PPC Budget

 Search partners network is a tricky one - in most industries, it could be a waste of your PPC budget, however we have seen very good results for competitive industries where the CPC over £20.

 3.Google Ads Representatives.
-To skip the rant we will just say that these people are not on your side and they are not as qualified as your ads manager.
 Their job is to insist you switch to automated bidding strategies and eventually increase your budget or make you spend more.
 For accounts with unlimited budget, their job is to make sure you get clicks, not conversions, not return on investment nor any other metric that matters to you.

 4. Automated Bidding Strategies.
 Automation is amazing, Google has excellent abilities to learn and manage certain aspects of your ads account, saving you plenty of time and errors.
 An automated bidding strategy is brilliant if it's right for your goals, set properly and has enough data to work with.
 The tricky part is choosing the right strategy at the right time.

 For example, CPA bidding aims to get you conversions for a certain cost per acquisition, set by you.
 It works great, however you need to take into consideration your account performance and data, as well as conversion tracking.

 Which conversions are included in your reporting, are you tracking multiple conversions such as purchase, lead submission and email sign up?
 Google would treat those conversions the same, even though they don't have the same value for you.
 Your account needs to have enough data for Google to figure out how your account performs, so it serves your ads to the right people, who in its opinion are most likely to convert.
 Usually that is at least 50 conversions in the last 30 days.